StatisticsNZ/classconc/README.md

 Data structures and functions for concordances between classifications.

-`dembase` provides tools for working with concordances between classifications, such as classifications of occupations or geographical regions.
+`classconc` provides tools for working with concordances between classifications, such as classifications of occupations or geographical regions.
 The package is still under development.

 The main functions are: